 a) Offer an employee benefit program

 Nowadays, employees see this as essential, not desirable and this will always put you above companies that don’t offer this.
-To attract the best people, you must offer the best benefit program.
+To attract the best people, you must offer the best benefits program.
 This should include at least life, dental and mental coverage.

 b) Offer creative benefits

 In addition to these necessary benefits, you can motivate employees by offering perks!
-These could be anything from an on-site gym, to offering vouchers for local gyms (if your company can’t yet afford their own one).
-Chat to your neighbors, suppliers and distributors to see if you could offer discounts to employees for local businesses.
+These could be anything from an on-site gym to offering vouchers for local gyms (if your company can’t yet afford their own one).
+Chat to your neighbors, suppliers, and distributors to see if you could offer discounts to employees for local businesses.
 This will both support local businesses and inject money into the local economy.

-4. Widen scope of your advertising
+4. Widen the scope of your advertising

 a) Have a variety of advertising methods

 It’s not enough to just advertise job opportunities on your site.
 You will get a much wider range of applicants if you advertise widely too.
 You can also get other employees involved in the recruitment hunt.
-Some companies offer employees a signing bonus in return for bringing in high quality candidates.
+Some companies offer employees a signing bonus in return for bringing in high-quality candidates.
 However, social media should be your first port of call.

 Feel free to choose at which events, exhibitions or conferences you promote your company.
 Events targeting will allow you to pick out the best and largest volume of candidates who are interested in your business and what you do.

-b) Remember to personalise and communicate
+b) Remember to personalize and communicate

-Personalisation is the key to retaining great talent, after initially capturing their attention.
-Communicate with prospective employees using the same level of personalisation as you do in your targeted marketing campaigns.
+Personalization is the key to retaining great talent, after initially capturing their attention.
+Communicate with prospective employees using the same level of personalization as you do in your targeted marketing campaigns.
 Don’t be afraid of using a more casual tone, as this will engage your audience and make your company seem more approachable.
 This works on any level, from startups to law firms, for example.
 It will depend on your company and it’s up to you to set the tone and get the balance between approachable and professional.

 Communication is as important.
 Good communication shows the legitimacy and sincerity of your company, which will make people want to work there.
 One of the most frequently shared experiences is a company’s failure to get in touch with candidates when they have been rejected.
 Even if you don’t hire someone, the rudeness of not communicating this can lead to severe costs and leave a bad taste in their mouths about your company.